-Hospital bills can be sent directly to the relevant settlement office if a payment agreement (RCAM sche-(C.G.E.) corresponding to the stay is presented to us at the latest on the day of your admission.
+Hospital bills can be sent directly to the relevant settlement office if a payment agreement (RCAM scheme) or a hospitalisation voucher (C.G.E.) corresponding to the stay is presented to us at the latest on the day of your admission.
 This preliminary payment order can be made by logging on to the online JSIS website or by contacting your local JSIS office.